cybearl/genesis/README.md

 Note that to make this bot work locally, you need to have Python installed on your machine with an environment variable for it.

-We're using Binance to get precise market data and EthersJS to make trades on the Ethereum blockchain.

 Technical Summary
 -----------------